hariprakashdhoddubasker/NatureBox/README.md

-# NatureBox – Nutrition Club Management System
+# NutriClubManager – Nutrition Club Management System

 ## Overview
-NatureBox is a desktop application designed for Nutrition Clubs to streamline their daily operations and member management.
+NutriClubManager is a desktop application designed for Nutrition Clubs to streamline their daily operations and member management.
 Built with WPF in C# .NET, it provides an intuitive interface for club administrators to manage member profiles, track attendance, monitor nutritional plans, and handle product sales.
 The application centralizes the data and processes of a nutrition/fitness club, improving efficiency and record-keeping.

 ## Features